semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 Replacing `format_1` and `format_2` with the date format, at the ISO 8601 standard, will give you a correct request.

-For example, let's say that we want to enable **date detection** on a type, and allow the two following date format : `yyyy-MM-dd hh:mm` and `dd-MM-yyyy hh:mm`.
+For example, let's say that we want to enable **date detection** on a type, and allow the two following date format: `yyyy-MM-dd hh:mm` and `dd-MM-yyyy hh:mm`.
 The forged request would be the following:

 {% highlight json %}